 Start Connecting with Your Patients

 Given the current staffing shortages affecting many ASCs, your front-office staff may find it challenging to communicate with patients in a personalized way due to limited bandwidth.
-With HST’s patient engagement solution, you can equip your surgery center team with a powerful, easy way to communicate effectively with patients.
+With a patient engagement solution, you can equip your surgery center team with a powerful, easy way to communicate effectively with patients.

 One of the best components of HST’s patient engagement solution is its customizable, automated 2-way patient texting capabilities, empowering your front-office staff with a manageable, scalable way to take your patient communication to the next level.
 If your ASC is ready to say goodbye to manual, impersonal patient communication, explore our patient engagement solution and discover how your surgery center team can leverage its customizable patient texting to strengthen patient relationships.